itshady/retina-scanner/README.md

 ## Prereq

 - Setup tailscale on phone and laptop
-- in frontend/app.json, put your tailscale IP down under extra: backendEndpoint
+- Make a copy of .env_example
+    - Rename it to .env
+    - Change the value of `EXPO_PUBLIC_BACKEND_IP` to your IP from tailscale

 ## Backend